jedevc/fyp-report/report.md

 In this chapter, we present how the above design goals and specification is implemented to produce the vulnspec synthesis tool.
-The tool is implemented in around 8000 lines of Python code, and includes a lexer and parser written from scratch, a minimal type checking system, libc integration, randomization procedures and final challenge generation and output.
+The tool is implemented in around 8000 lines of Python code, and includes a lexer and parser written from scratch, a minimal type checking system, libc integration, randomisation procedures and final challenge generation and output.

-The structure of this section mirrors the pipeline laid out in the **Stages** section above, and moves from the plaintext vulnspec specification to the final challenge binaries and environments.
+The structure of this section mirrors the pipeline laid out in the **Stages** section above, and moves from the plain-text vulnspec specification to the final challenge binaries and environments.

 ## Lexical analysis and parsing